signalapp/ContactDiscoveryService/client/README.md

 users.
 In your service configuration, you will have configured two values that are shared secrets with the main Signal service (`userToken` and `serverToken`).

-The `userToken` is used byt the Signal service to generate per-user authentication tokens.
+The `userToken` is used by the Signal service to generate per-user authentication tokens.
 The `serverToken`  is used directly as a shared secret to authenticate itself to the contact discovery micro-service.